-- 1. Start the engine.
-For instructions, refer to the combine operator's manual. - 2.
-Raise the reel fully. - 3.
-Raise the header fully. - 4.
-Move the draper until the draper joint is in the work area. - 5.
-Shut down the engine, and remove the key from the ignition. - 6.
+- 5. Shut down the engine, and remove the key from the ignition. - 6.
 Engage the header safety props.
 For instructions, refer to the combine operator's manual. - 7.
 Engage the reel safety props.
-For instructions, refer to Engaging Reel Safety Props, page 31. - 8.
+For instructions, refer to Engaging Reel Safety Props, page 35. - 8.
 Release the tension on the draper.
-For instructions, refer to 5.16.3 Checking and Adjusting Draper Tension, page 525. - 9.
+For instructions, refer to 5.16.3 Checking and Adjusting Draper Tension, page 555. - 9.
 Remove screws (A) and tube connectors (B) at the draper joint. - 10.
 Remove the draper from the deck.